-The University of Auckland has a number of early childhood education centres on campus, to support our students and staff members with children.
-You can find more out more information about our centres: auckland.ac.nz/en/on-campus/facilities-and-services/early-childhood-centres/about-our-centres.html
+The University has a number of early childhood education centres on campus, to support our students and staff members with children.
+You can find more out more information about our centres: auckland.ac.nz/en/on-campus/ facilities-and-services/early-childhood-centres/about-ourcentres.html

-If you have school aged children, Carlaw Park is included in the Parnell School Zone.
-For more information on what school are included in this district, please refer to the website: parnell. school.nz/map
+If you have school aged children, Stuart McCutcheon House is included in the Parnell School Zone.
+For more information on what school are included in this district, please refer to the website: parnell.school.nz/map

-Staying active in Auckland University recreation
+Staying active in Auckland University recreation and sport